 The OpenSearch search engine is a fork of Elasticsearch maintained by Amazon since January 2021.
 It's essentially the same codebase until the fork event, which is also when the projects started to slightly diverge.
 One of the key features of OpenSearch is its focus on transparency and community-driven development.
 Unlike Elasticsearch, which is owned by Elastic NV, OpenSearch is governed by a community-driven foundation.
 This means that anyone can contribute to the development of OpenSearch.
 While the codebase of both software products is open for inspection by anyone who wants to review it, it is easier to contribute code and influence the direction of OpenSearch than it is to do for Elasticsearch.
 It is often used as part of the Amazon OpenSearch Service (previously known as the Amazon Elasticsearch Service).

-When looking to compare the two, we will review Codebase as signal for traction and development effort, and Features - so you can choose which one is a better fit for your needs.
+When looking to compare the two, we will review Codebase as a signal for traction and development effort, and Features - so you can choose which one is a better fit for your needs.

 OpenSearch vs Elasticsearch: Codebase and Releases